brooklynrail/brooklynrail-platform/content/events/2020/07/kambui-olujimi-with-yasi-alipour.md

 ---
 title: Kambui Olujimi with Yasi Alipour
-summary: Kambui Olujimi with Yasi Alipour
+summary: Artist Kambui Olujimi will discuss his body of work with artist and Rail contributor, Yasi Alipour.
+We'll conclude with a poetry reading from Rabih Ahmed.
 people:
   - person: kambui-olujimi-1
     event_bio: Kambui Olujimi was born and raised in Bedford Stuyvesant, Brooklyn.